apache/freemarker-docgen/README.md

 # Docgen

-## What is this?
+## About

-Docgen is originally the sub-project of FreeMarker that is used to generate HTML pages from the DocBook 5 XML that the FreeMarker Manual is written in.
+Docgen was originally written to generate HTML pages from the DocBook 5 XML that the FreeMarker Manual is written in.
 As such, it's not a general purpose DocBook 5 to HTML converter, however, we use it for other projects as well, so it's not entirely specialized either.

-## How to use it?
+## Usage

 Issue: